List of European tornadoes in 2025: Season summary

 The month of January was unusually active in 2025, seeing five IF2 tornadoes in the month, including one in the United Kingdom that injured one person.
 These were all associated with European windstorms, which peak in intensity in the winter months, creating favourable conditions for severe weather such as tornadoes.
 February was less active, although one IF2 tornado touched down in Spain.
 Two more windstorms struck the Iberian coast in March, spawning several tornadoes in Spain.

 Early April was very active, with storms in Turkey and Greece spawning seven tornadoes from 1–2 April, including an IF2 tornado in Turkey and an IF1 tornado that went through Rhodes.
 Just two days later, another windstorm spawned three tornadoes in southern Spain, including one that injured four workers and an IF2 tornado that killed three.
 Activity remained relatively low for the remainder of the month, although one strong tornado touched down in Hungary.

 May also began with a tornado outbreak, this time across Western and Eastern Europe.
 In all, 11 tornadoes touched down across five countries from 2–4 May, including one in Portugal that resulted in one injury.
 On 22 May, five tornadoes touched down across the Po Valley in Italy.
 Another small outbreak occurred across Central Europe late in the month.

 June favored more isolated tornado events, including one IF2 tornado in France and Germany each early in the month.
 Some touched down in unlikely places, namely the IF2 tornado that touched down in Norway and the IF1.5 tornado that injured five in Armenia.
 However, there were some smaller tornado outbreaks, including ones in Russia, Estonia and Sweden near the end of the month.

+July started strong with an IF2 in Finland that damaged unpopulated forests.
+Not long later there was a small outbreak of 6 tornadoes that had 2 significant IF2s in Italy and Slovakia.
+The next three days were strong with an IF1.5 in Italy on 8th, an IF2 in Belarus on the 9th and another IF1.5 in Russia on the 10th.
+It would take a bit for stronger activity but on the 15th there was a strong IF2 in Austria causing significant damage.
+The rest of the month was mainly weak with IFU and IF0.5 tornadoes but on the 29th there was another IF2 in Belarus.
+This month tied for the highest tornado count of the year with June.